amanchn123/miro-clone/convex/README.md

     console.log(result)
   );
 }

 ```

+Go to "settings" and add the following environment variables. `CLERK_ISSUER_URL` should be the domain in the URL from the JWKS endpoint (e.g., https://your-issuer-url.clerk.accounts.dev/).

 Use the Convex CLI to push your functions to a deployment.
 See everything
 the Convex CLI can do by running `npx convex -h` in your project root